The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 • Stronger root growth

-Unlike synthetic fertilizers, worm castings work gradually and gently without burning plants.
+Unlike synthetic fertilizers, castings release nutrients gradually and gently without the risk of burning plants.

 How to Encourage More Earthworms in Your Garden